 Please see Filling In Your Application For UK Conservatoires via UCAS for further assistance with this process.
+Please also see "International Auditions" on the Your Application page.

-These details are for students applying to start their studies at the Academy in September 2024.
+These details are for students applying to start their studies at the Academy in September 2026.
+All candidates must submit a UCAS Conservatoires application and also an Acceptd application profile.

 Until specified otherwise, these requirements also apply for auditions in future years.
 Some audition requirements may change: please check back here regularly.
 You are welcome to contact the Admissions team (admissions@ram.ac.uk) or the department administrator if you have any queries.

-Deadline for all candidates for London or Video auditions to submit the UCAS Conservatoires application.
+2 October, 18:00 UK time: Deadline for all candidates for London, Australia, China or Video auditions to submit their UCAS Conservatoires application.

-• London in-person candidates: deadline to create your profile in the Acceptd portal, with your referee contact details, and any written requirements required for your course choice (see below).
+• London in-person candidates: Deadline for your application profile in the Acceptd portal, with any written requirements required for your course choice (see below).
+London in-person auditions for your Principal Study do not require recordings, unless you are submitting the Advanced Professional Diploma video portfolio.

 Auditions for the Percussion department are held in London.
 We regret it may not be possible to audition candidates for Timpani & Percussion at our other centres because of limitations at the host venues.